VRASneakPeek/-VRASneakPeek/README.md

 1. Create Azure IoT Hub
 2. Create Azure IoT Device in the IoT Hub
 3. Connect Azure IoT Device to the IoT Hub (Cloud)
-4. Check Telemetry messages from device to cloud with the Device Explorer
+4. Check Telemetry messages from device to cloud with the Azure Device Explorer
 5. Steer the robot Left/Right with the UWP App
 6. Move the robot racer forward by using gesture control on the UWP App